Before You Apply to Harvard, Learn EXACTLY How I Got In With B+ Grades and a 1360 SAT…As A Junior!

 To be honest, I know it’s not cheap.
 But if you think it’s too much to spend, you’re clearly not committed to doing everything in your power to get into Stanford.

 People spend $1000s of dollars on college counselors, SAT test prep, and more.
-This is only $97 – and I even provide a 30-day 100% refund guarantee (try asking THAT of your private admissions counselor).
+This is only $97 – and I even provide a LIFETIME 100% REFUND (try asking THAT of your private admissions counselor).

 Not only that…but as a thank you, I’ve included 4 gifts: almost 20 minutes of me answering YOUR questions on popular admissions topics!
 We’ll talk about: